John-Lluch/Encoder/README.md

 # Encoder

-An Arduino Rotary Encoder Library that actually works with zero glitches
+An Arduino Rotary Encoder Library that actually works

 # Motivation